 Should schools be used to promote nationalism?

 Emerging technologies are among the top debatable topics when it comes to technology.
 Ethical issues surrounding artificial intelligence and machine learning, for example, are not only controversial but also encourage students to think critically about the effects of technology on the future of work, wealth distribution, and humanity.
+And for those who are looking to pursue careers in information systems, this would be a great start to building a foundation of knowledge of the background of the industry.

 The effects of social media on human communication and relationships and the benefits of video games are also highly relatable topics, especially for a younger audience.
 You will also find many interesting points of discussion on topics revolving around the internet, technology and productivity, cybersecurity, and privacy.